 While the election of Donald Trump was as much a shock to me as anyone else, what spurred me to write this book was that so many Americans who see themselves as good and decent people were willing to cast their vote for someone whose “brand” was defined by the aggressive and unscrupulous pursuit of self-interest.
 Trump’s business dealings have been characterized by failing to keep promises to banks and contractors.
 He rejects truth and facts.
 He displays shocking levels of ignorance and arrogance.
 And his behavior towards men and women alike is that of a schoolyard bully.
 And yet, millions of Americans apparently thought that these traits represent our country.

-I have written this book in the hope that it will encourage honest, sincere, and patriotic men and women of all parties and political allegiance not simply to reflect on the ethical challenges posed by the “Faux-G.O.P.”
-More importantly, we all need to decide how to correct the situation.
+I have written this book in the hope that it will encourage honest, sincere, and patriotic men and women of all parties and political allegiance not simply to reflect on the ethical challenges posed by the “Trump G.O.P.”
+More importantly, we all need to take action to correct the situation.